Decomposition of free cumulants: Conditional expectation

 which gives monotone independence of $({\mathcal F}_1, {\mathcal G}_{2})$ with respect to $E$ since we allow $k=1$ and $k=n$.
 The proof for $({\mathcal F}_{2}, {\mathcal G}_{1})$ is similar.
 This completes the proof of (2). $\boxvoid$\\

-In consequence, it is possible to describe mixed moments of monotone independent random variables using Motzkin cumulants rather than monotone cumulants of Hasebe and Saigo \cite{[HS]}.
-We will show it explicitly elsewhere, together with the fact that this approach can be generalized to an arbitrary set of labels.
+In consequence, in the case of two algebras, it is possible to describe mixed moments of monotone independent random variables using Motzkin cumulants rather than monotone cumulants of Hasebe and Saigo \cite{[HS]}.